tarantool/doc/doc/dev_guide/internals/iproto/format.rst

 Request and response format
 ===========================

-*   We use `MessagePack <http://MessagePack.org>`_ and refer to MessagePack types in this document.
+*   The types referred to in this document are `MessagePack <http://MessagePack.org>`_ types.
-*   Request size is passed before the request
+*   Request size is passed before the request.
-*   Request and response have the same sync number (IPROTO_SYNC)
+*   Request and response have the same sync number (IPROTO_SYNC).
 *   It is legal to put more than one request in a packet.

+All IPROTO constants are unsigned 8-bit integers.

 ..  _internals-unified_packet_structure: